andre-st/goodreads-toolbox/GOODTIPS.md

   edit wrong or missing book/author info and add cover images by yourself, combine stray book editions (take over reviews etc.)

-- Rubén Martínez's Chrome-browser extension
-  [Goodreads Ratings for Amazon](https://chrome.google.com/webstore/detail/goodreads-ratings-for-ama/fkkcefhhadenobhjnngfdahhlodolkjg); also reminder to look at the GR reviews too
+- [Goodreads Ratings for Amazon](https://chrome.google.com/webstore/detail/goodreads-ratings-for-ama/fkkcefhhadenobhjnngfdahhlodolkjg) – a Chrome-browser extension by Rubén Martínez; also reminds you of GR reviews when you're shopping on Amazon

 - **Checking out users who rate good books**.
   [This service](https://andre-st.github.io/goodreads/) notifies you of new ratings for specific books.